Minister is first MP of new Parliament investigated by standards watchdog

 Tulip Siddiq, Economic Secretary to the Treasury and MP for Hampstead and Highgate, is under investigation for the late registration of interests, according to the Parliamentary Standards Commissioner’s website.

-The inquiry is thought to relate to Ms Siddiq’s failure to register rental income from a property in London.
+The inquiry is thought to relate to Ms Siddiq’s failure to register rental income from a property in London, which a Labour spokesman said was “an administrative oversight” for which she had apologised.

+The spokesman said: “Tulip will co-operate fully with the Parliamentary Commissioner on Standards on this matter.”

 Ms Siddiq is the first MP of the new Parliament to be placed under investigation by the Standards Commissioner.